perseids-project/perseids_docs/FutureDirections.md

 ![Perseids With RDA Outputs](workflows/perseidspiddtrcollection_createnewitem.png)

 The [RPID Test Bed](https://rpidproject.github.io/rpid/) could be used to experiment with the viability of such an approach.

+Another avenue possibly worth pursuing here is leveraging the LDP model we have used for the annotations in the Perseids Manifold Collections service to facilitate their preservation in Fedora, which uses LDP for its collections as well.